-7 For more information on the Environmental Management Agreement, please visit www.ec.gc.ca/epe-epa
+9 For more information on the Environmental Management Agreement, please visit www.ec.gc.ca/epe-epa sets the release of approximately 500,000 tonnes of carbon dioxide per year.

-- of these byproduct fuels to generate electricity, effectively off-sets the release of approximately 500,000 tonnes of carbon dioxide per year. - In 2009, in an effort to address air emissions, Essar added baghouses to its No. 7 blast furnace, the de-kish operations (see Action PS-9), and the lime plant baghouse was also upgraded.
+• In 2009, in an effort to address air emissions, the company added baghouses to its No. 7 blast furnace, the de-kish operations (see Action PS-9), and the lime plant baghouse was also upgraded.
 An extensive monitoring program was also initiated for the material storage and reprocessing site that monitors groundwater and surface water quality on a quarterly basis for the entire 320 hectare site.